Magento SEO – Definitive guide (2018)

 - The Schema.org template is built into Magento 2

 - Analytics, E-commerce tracking for Google Analytics and AdWords conversion tracking are finally available.

 Keyword & competitor research

 Research is the most important step while optimizing your Magento store.
 Keywords help you optimize the content of your store so that your content ranks in the search engines.
 Keywords shape the architecture of your Magento store and are a direct influence on the technical SEO optimization of your Magento store.

 So be prepared to do keyword research and put in the time and effort.
 Because if you pick a wrong keyword it is going to cost you money!
-For example: If you pick a keyword with to much competition, or a keyword that does not convert you are wasting all your effort, time and money.
+For example: If you pick a keyword with too much competition or a keyword that does not convert you are wasting all your effort, time and money.

-The best way is do divide your keywords into keywords that have a commercial intent and keywords that have a informational intent.
+The best way does divide your keywords into keywords that have a commercial intent and keywords that have an informational intent.
 The deeper you go into your Magento store the more commercial your keywords should be.

 [image that divides keyword list]

 Lets say we have a nutrition webshop, and after doing our keyword research we ended up with a long list of keyword around the subject “protein powder”.